develprr/metamatic-framework/README.md

 ### Version 1.2.8: Better way to connect and disconnect objects

 Since version 1.2.8, you can register *any* component by passing *this* reference to **connect** function.
-The Metamatic Framework now internally injects a unique ID to each registered component so the user doesn't need tore about IDs.
+The Metamatic Framework now internally injects a unique ID to each registered component so the user doesn't need to know about IDs.

 ## Writings and Samples